Information security: Other models

+In 2011, The Open Group published the information security management standard O-ISM3.
+This standard proposed an operational definition of the key concepts of security, with elements called "security objectives", related to access control (9), availability (3), data quality (1), compliance, and technical (4).

 Risk management

-Broadly speaking, risk is the likelihood that something bad will happen that causes harm to an informational asset (or the loss of the asset).
+Risk is the likelihood that something bad will happen that causes harm to an informational asset (or the loss of the asset).
 A vulnerability is a weakness that could be used to endanger or cause harm to an informational asset.
 A threat is anything (man-made or act of nature) that has the potential to cause harm.
 The likelihood that a threat will use a vulnerability to cause harm creates a risk.
 When a threat does use a vulnerability to inflict harm, it has an impact.
 In the context of information security, the impact is a loss of availability, integrity, and confidentiality, and possibly other losses (lost income, loss of life, loss of real property).

 The Certified Information Systems Auditor (CISA) Review Manual 2006 defines risk management as "the process of identifying vulnerabilities and threats to the information resources used by an organization in achieving business objectives, and deciding what countermeasures, if any, to take in reducing risk to an acceptable level, based on the value of the information resource to the organization."

 There are two things in this definition that may need some clarification.
 First, the process of risk management is an ongoing, iterative process.
 It must be repeated indefinitely.
 The business environment is constantly changing and new threats and vulnerabilities emerge every day.
 Second, the choice of countermeasures (controls) used to manage risks must strike a balance between productivity, cost, effectiveness of the countermeasure, and the value of the informational asset being protected.
 Furthermore, these processes have limitations as security breaches are generally rare and emerge in a specific context which may not be easily duplicated.
 Thus, any process and countermeasure should itself be evaluated for vulnerabilities.
 It is not possible to identify all risks, nor is it possible to eliminate all risk.
-The remaining risk is called "residual risk."
+The remaining risk is called "residual risk".

 A risk assessment is carried out by a team of people who have knowledge of specific areas of the business.
 Membership of the team may vary over time as different parts of the business are assessed.
 The assessment may use a subjective qualitative analysis based on informed opinion, or where reliable dollar figures and historical information is available, the analysis may use quantitative analysis.

 Research has shown that the most vulnerable point in most information systems is the human user, operator, designer, or other human.
 The ISO/IEC 27002:2005 Code of practice for information security management recommends the following be examined during a risk assessment: